12 Bear Safety Tips • How To Hike In Bear Country

-Questions around bear safety are inevitable for any intrepid hiker off on their first hikes in bear country.
+Questions about bear safety are inevitable for any intrepid hiker going on their first hike in bear country.
 Never fear.
-Bears should not detract you from enjoying a hike, but they require respect and knowledge.
+Bears should not detract from enjoying a hike, but hiking in their home requires respect and knowledge.

-Most bears and wildlife, for that matter, do their best to avoid human interactions.
-However, every time you go on a hike in bear country, there is the chance for a bear encounter.
-Naturally, bears are fearful of humans, but as they become more accustomed to humans, the risk of interaction increases.
+Most bears and wildlife do their best to avoid human interactions.
+However, every time you go on a hike in Bear Country, there is a chance for a bear encounter.
+Naturally, bears are fearful of humans, but as they become more accustomed to humans, campers, and hikers, the risk of interaction increases.
 This means hiking trails are a prime location to come across a bear.

 It’s essential to remember that a bear is not hiding in the woods waiting to pounce on unsuspecting hikers.
-Hiking in bear country is about mitigation and preparation.
-Bear safety is about reducing your chances for interaction and being prepared in case of a negative interaction.
+Hiking in Bear Country is about mitigation and preparation.
+These bear safety tips are all about reducing your chances for interaction and being prepared in case of a negative interaction.

 Respect Closures And Notices

 The first tip is to avoid a negative bear interaction altogether.
-Often wardens of the park institute trail closures to help mitigate potentially harmful bear interactions.
+Park wardens often institute trail closures to help mitigate potentially harmful bear interactions.
 When a bear is seen frequenting an area or a mother and cub are denning near the trail, wardens will close the trail.

 When the trail or area is closed, notices are posted online and at the trailhead.
 You should always adhere to warnings and closures.
 It’s a good idea to check trail conditions the night before and keep an eye out for any notices posted at the trailhead.
-I like to head to the trailhead with backup plans for another hike or summit.
+I like to head to the trailhead with backup plans for another hike or summit, just in case it was recently closed because of bear activity.

 Be Aware Of Your Surroundings

 Always be aware of your surroundings when hiking in bear country.
-First off, no earbuds.
-Yes, I have seen this numerous times on the trail.
+First off, no earbuds, which I often see from at least one hiker on every hike we get out on.
 When you’re hiking, you need all your senses.
-You’re there to enjoy nature.
+You’re there to enjoy nature, so best to leave the music for the gym.

 A startled bear is at its most dangerous.
 It’s best to see a bear before you surprise the animal.
 Keep your eyes open for fresh tracks, scat, or feeding sites (more on that below).